 This is a prime example of a multi-purpose steam mop.
 It’s easy to optimize and adjust this one to suit your exact needs.

-From your tiles to your carpets, to your windows and mirrors, this model does it all.
+This model does everything from your tiles to your carpets to your windows and mirrors.
 We like that it includes a window squeegee for safe and effective glass steaming.

 Most other steam mops are only meant for floors, but this one takes multi-surface to a whole new level.